xinluo2018/WatNet/README.md

 ## **-- How to use the trained WatNet?**

 ### -- Step 1
-- Enter the following commands for 1)download the code files, 2) go to your workspace directory:
+- Enter the following commands for downloading the code files, and then configure the python and deep learning environment.
+The deep learning software used in this repo is [Tensorflow 2](https://www.tensorflow.org/).

   ~~~console
   git clone https://github.com/xinluo2018/WatNet.git